Use 'Enter' for

 And contains a greater amount of electric charge than that of the electron and the positron

-The longer helix, once it is bent around into the closed torus shape
+The longer helix, once it is bent around into the closed torus

 As a suggestion